Why Your Flight to Tokyo Goes Over Alaska

 Wind-Optimal Routing

-Algorithms evaluate wind fields across potential routes, identifying paths that minimize total air distance (distance through the air mass) rather than ground distance.
+Algorithms evaluate wind fields across every potential route, finding paths that minimize total air distance — meaning distance through the actual air mass — rather than distance over the ground.
+The distinction matters more than most people realize.

 Trajectory Optimization